How To Clean A Paintbrush

 …with water based paints and inks…

 Use warm water and the shampoo you have at home.
 Genially speaking, hair shampoo represents the state of the science for hair care.
 Brushes respond well to shampoo.
 The basic details are to use a generous amount of shampoo and gently massage the brush bristle to get all of the paint or ink out of it.
 Warm water feels good on the fingers and also helps to dissolve any of the softer oils that may be on the brush.
-When you think it’s done, test the brush by using it on some clean printer paper.
+When you think it’s clean, test the brush by using it on some clean printer paper.
 If there are any traces of pigment, repeat the washing process.

-Once the brush is clean, always dry it with the bristle tip pointing downward.
+Once the brush is clean, always dry it with the bristle tip pointing down.
 The bristle can point down a little or a lot.
-The goal is to use gravity as your friend and help any leftover pigments work their way towards the tip rather than the base.
-Some elevate the tail of the brush about an inch and some will suspend a rubber band between 2 posts so that they can hang the brush vertically.
+The goal is to use gravity as your friend and help any leftover pigments work their way towards the tip rather instead of the base.
+Some elevate the tail of the brush an inch and some suspend a rubber band between 2 posts so that they can hang the brush vertically.

-If you want to go a step further, put a napkin or paper towel under the tip of the brush, this will help to catch water and help the brush dry more quickly.
-It is also a good way to show if there are left over particles.
+If you want to go a step further, put a napkin or paper towel so it touches the brush tip.
+It is also a good way to show if there are left over pigments.

 A great way to help preserve any natural hair brush is to occasionally put a hair conditioner on it.
 The procedure is to wash the brush as noted above, then apply a the conditioner.
 Rinse it thoroughly in warm water and then reapply the conditioner.
 This time let the conditioner dry on the brush.
 This will help the brush to absorb the nutrients from the conditioner.
 Next time you use the brush, rinse thoroughly with running warm water and gently massage the bristles.

 …with solvent based paints and inks…